Photos by Gregory Koch, Stadium Journey

 When going to Audi Field, your best bet is to use public transit or a rideshare app like Uber or Lyft.
 If taking the Metro, take the Green Line to Navy Yard-Ballpark and walk about ten minutes to the stadium.
 If arriving at the stadium by car (whether one driven by you or an Uber/Lyft driver) there is a lot of construction surrounding the stadium right now so it may be hard to figure out how to get right there, although an Uber/Lyft driver should be able to get you close.

 Parking is very limited and can be purchased in advance through SpotHero, but the cheapest spots will cost about $25 and can be located a 15-minute walk from the stadium.
-To get closer will cost you twice that.
+To get closer will cost you two to three times that, if not more.
 There is no dedicated stadium parking lot like there was at Segra or the SoccerPlex.
 A limited amount of metered street parking is available but arrive early if you want to park close.

 Restrooms are located throughout the concourse and are of a more than sufficient size for the crowds.
 Closed caption boards show PA announcements, but do not show Supporters' chants like at some other soccer stadiums.
 These are a major part of the soccer experience, and it is disappointing that they are not accessible for all to experience.

-Tickets start at $15 for seats in high rows in the corners or behind the goals and go up to $65 for seats near midfield or even more for suites.
+Tickets start at around $23 for seats in high rows in the corners or behind the goals and go up to about $70 for seats near midfield or even more for suites.
 Just keep in mind if you buy the cheap seats that the Supporters Section is behind the north goal and that area is safe standing only, so you will be standing for the full 90 minutes.
 You may also have your view obstructed by waving flags at times.
-However, there are plenty of other $15 seats available if this is not your thing.
+However, there are plenty of other seats available for a comparable price if this is not your thing.

 Extras 4